 How debt financing works

-The maximum debt capacity that a small growing business will ultimately be able to handle will usually involve balancing the costs and risks of defaulting on a loan against the owners’ and managers’ desire to maintain control.
+The maximum debt that a small business will be able to handle will involve balancing the costs and risks of defaulting on a loan, against the owners’ desire to maintain control.

-If your business plan and cash-flow projections reveal that making loan payments will strain your company’s financial condition (or that you don’t have sufficient collateral), then you should explore equity alternatives.
+If your business plan and cash-flow projections reveal that making loan payments will strain your company’s financial condition, or that you don’t have sufficient collateral, you should explore other equity financing alternatives.

-It’s simply not worth driving your company into bankruptcy solely to maintain maximum ownership and control.
-You should also compare the level of debt financing you are planning to obtain against the typical ratios for businesses in your industry.
+It is simply not worth driving your company into bankruptcy just to maintain maximum ownership and control.
+You should also compare the level of debt financing you are planning to get against the typical ratios for businesses in your industry.

-Once you’ve figured out your optimum debt-to-equity ratio, you can look into the sources of debt financing, and the business and legal issues involved in borrowing funds from a commercial lender.
+Once you’ve figured out your maximum debt-to-equity ratio, you can look into available sources of debt financing.
+Also consider the business and legal issues involved in borrowing funds from a commercial lender.

 A proper debt-to-equity ratio for your business will depend on a wide variety of factors, including: